soravux/scoop/doc/usage.rst

 Hostfile format
 ~~~~~~~~~~~~~~~

-..
-TODO: slots inevitable?

-You should create a hostfile and pass it to SCOOP using the :option:`--hostfile` argument.
+You can specify the hosts with a hostfile and pass it to SCOOP using the :option:`--hostfile` argument.
 The hostfile should use the following syntax::

-    hostname_or_ip workers=4
+    hostname_or_ip 4
-    other_hostname workers=5
+    other_hostname 5
-    third_hostname workers=2
+    third_hostname 2

+The name being the system hostname and the number being the number of workers
+to launch on this host.

 Using a list of host
 ~~~~~~~~~~~~~~~~~~~~